apache/spark/docs/sql-ref-syntax-aux-show-partitions.md

   <dt><code><em>partition_spec</em></code></dt>
   <dd>
     An optional parameter that specifies a comma separated list of key and value pairs for partitions.
-When specified, the partitions that matches the partition spec are returned.<br><br>
+When specified, the partitions that match the partition spec are returned.<br><br>
     <b>Syntax:</b>
       <code>